andrewufrank/daino/docs/site/dough/PublicationList/index.md

 ---
-title: index for post
+title: index for publication list (this text should be overwritten)
 # author: AUF
 date: Jan.
 4, 2019
 keywords: test
-abstract: A silly text not needing an abstract.
+abstract: index for the publication directory
 pageTemplate: page3.yaml
 indexPage: True
 indexSort: title
 ---

-an index page for test publication list
+an index page for testing publication list